 On average less detergent was absorbed than either water or oil.
 It is estimated that the mean amount of detergent absorbed is between 3.0 and 8.4 milliliters less than that of water and between 3.6 and 9.0 milliliters less than than of oil.
 There was no significant difference between the mean amounts of water and oil absorbed.
-These conclusions are made with an overall 95% confidence level.
+These conclusions are made with an experimentwise confidence level of 95%.